Muʽassel

-Muassel (معسل, meaning "honeyed"), or maassel, is a syrupy tobacco mix containing molasses, vegetable glycerol and various flavourings which is smoked in a hookah, a type of waterpipe.
+Muassel (معسل, meaning "honeyed"), or maassel, is a tobacco mix containing molasses, vegetable glycerol and various flavourings which is smoked in a hookah, a type of waterpipe.
 It is also known as "shisha".

 Argilah or Argileh (أرجيلة, sometimes pronounced Argilee), and shisha or sheesha (شيشة), is the common term for the hookah itself in the Arab world.

 History

-Although hookah pipes have been used for several hundred years, muʽassel is a recent invention, going back to the early 1990s.
-Before this, raw tobacco was smoked in hookah pipes, which was not very easy to use.
-The tobacco needed to be mixed with water, squeezed, and molded prior to use.
+Although hookah pipes have been used for several hundred years, muʽassel is a recent invention, going back to the early 20th Century in Egypt.
+Before this, only lightly processed tobacco was smoked in hookah pipes.
+This form of tobacco needed to be mixed with water, squeezed, and molded prior to use.
 It was hard to keep lit and produced a strong harsh smell and taste with a potent nicotine delivery.
 At the end of the twentieth century, hookah was no longer a very popular way to smoke tobacco, and in the Middle East was popular mainly among older, Arab men who smoked it with friends in cafes.
 Young people became interested in hookah use beginning in the early 1990s when milder sweetened and flavored hookah tobacco, commonly called Muʽassel, first became available.
-It is made by fermenting tobacco with molasses, glycerine and fruit essence, producing a moist and pliable mixture.
-Its ease of use and pleasant aroma and taste made it popular with young people.
-It quickly became the most common type of hookah tobacco globally, and sales skyrocketed, fuelled by the ever increasing variety, growing internet availability and advertising.
+This is made by fermenting tobacco with molasses, glycerine and flavoring agents, producing a moist and pliable mixture.
+Due to the ease of use and the variety of pleasant flavors offered, as well as increased internet availability, it quickly became the most common type of hookah tobacco globally.